-- 3.47 In an open economy such as Hong Kong, competition from competitors outside Hong Kong, so called "import competition", can play an important role in restraining the exercise of market power.
-An example of import competition in the telecommunications industry is the provision of international telephone services to Hong Kong users by service providers operating outside Hong Kong.
-In considering the effectiveness of import competition as a restraint to the exercise of market power, the capacity of supply of overseas suppliers and speed of entry into the domestic market have to be considered. - 3.48 In most segments of the telecommunications industry where physical presence in Hong Kong is necessary for the supply of services, the threat of import competition may not be relevant.
+- 3.46 In an open trading economy such as Hong Kong, competition from competitors outside Hong Kong, so called "import competition", can play an important role in restraining the exercise of market power.
+An example of import competition in the telecommunications industry is the provision of international telephone services to Hong Kong users by service providers not operating in Hong Kong.
+In considering the effectiveness of import competition as a restraint to the exercise of market power, the capacity of supply of overseas suppliers and speed of entry into the domestic market have to be considered. - 3.47 In most segments of the telecommunications industry where physical presence in Hong Kong is necessary for the supply of services, the threat of import competition would not be relevant.